Jet2.com

 We build your Jet2.com-specific case

 We submit a formal UK261 claim letter to Jet2's claims department in Leeds, citing the specific regulation that applies to your disruption.
 Jet2's cooperative approach means most valid claims are paid within 4–6 weeks.
-If Jet2 rejects a valid claim, we escalate to the UK CAA's ADR scheme — Jet2 is required to participate and their compliance rate exceeds 75%.
+If Jet2 rejects a valid claim, we escalate to the UK CAA's ADR scheme — Jet2 is required to participate and their ADR process is available for escalation.

 Submission, escalation, and payment

-Jet2 payouts are typically processed within 5–7 business days of approval.
+Jet2 payouts are typically processed within a few business days of approval.
 Jet2 generally pays via bank transfer rather than travel vouchers.

 05Regulation & Jurisdiction